 Medical Author: Jay W. Marks, MD

 There has been much excitement during the past decade because of the

-identification of defective genes (mutations) associated with
+identification of abnormal or defective genes (mutations) associated with

 in families where colon cancer is common.
 When a defective gene can be

 identified, it is possible to examine other members of the family to see if they

 also carry the defective gene.
 Those individuals who carry the defective gene

 are at a very high risk (75%-100%) for developing colon cancer.
 The reason for

 the excitement is that if an individual is found to have the defective gene, his

 or her colon can be carefully monitored and then removed before the cancer occurs.